chavanakash/Sagility-devops-assignment/README.md

 ## 📝 About The Project

 This project demonstrates a complete DevOps workflow for deploying a REST API to Kubernetes on Azure.
-I built this as part of a DevOps Engineer interview assignment.
+I built this as part of a DevOps Engineer interview assignment at Sagility.

 ### What I Built

 - Simple Express.js API with health check endpoint
 - Automated CI/CD pipeline using GitHub Actions
-- Infrastructure provisioning with Terraform on Azure
+- Infrastructure provisioning with Terraform on Azure (East US 2 region)
-- Kubernetes deployment with monitoring
+- Kubernetes deployment on Minikube with monitoring stack

 ## 🚀 The Application